Kibbeh Recipe: Step-by-Step Lebanese Classic

 5.

-For the perfect kibbeh, divide the dough evenly by weighing each one to 4 oz a piece.
-You can also eyeball them and form them into a ball.
+For perfectly shaped kibbeh, divide the dough evenly, weighing each piece to 4 oz, or simply eyeball and shape them into balls.

-Keeping a cup of water to dip your fingers in while forming the kibbeh is essential.
-This will prevent the dough from sticking to your fingers.
+Pro Tip: Keep a cup of water nearby to dip your fingers in while shaping.
+This prevents the dough from sticking and ensures smooth, well-formed kibbeh.

 Mark as complete